- • Fewer situations where the same data is typed three times.

 Standards

-Tools we often plug together – and how we keep things sane
+Tools we often plug together — and how we keep it maintainable

 Common platforms